 Not only will you be able to keep track of applicants in a simple way, you will also improve candidate experience.
 If you don’t already use an applicant tracking system, it’s time to start!

 Review Applications The ‘Right’ Way

 Great news!
 You’ve posted that perfect job advertisement and have interest from prospective candidates.
 Now comes the tricky part – filtering out who is suitable and who is not.
-You will already have an idea of what skills and experience the candidate must possess in order to be a potential ‘rite’ fit.
+You will already have an idea of what skills and experience the candidate must possess in order to be a potential ‘right’ fit.